SandiFlorent/Lowatem/rapport-FlorentSandi.md

     - I commented, cleaned and refactor the code to have something more readable.

+    - I hereby have finished the 4th objective

 ### Eleventh session

     - I made some research to make the player move pixel by pixel, didn't implemented it so I only made minor changes.

 ### Twelveth session

     - I added an exception whenever an invalid file is charged.
 It's charging the 2 default floor instead when that happens.
+The 5th objective is done

 ### In-between sessions

     - I optimized my movements functions, it had unuseful code everywhere.

-    - Movement is now smooth

-    - I'm trying to implement lights now
+    - Movement is now smooth, the hardest thing was to understand how to stop the movement.
+To do so I stopped the "physical" movement while the graphical one wasn't over.
+Though now I have issues when switching floors

+    - I implemented light.
+All I had to do was to compute the distance between the hero and a room.
+It was tricky to find a way to link the hero and the Vue class.
+I used the add method of Vue since it has a if on eventHandler nad hero is the only sprite with enventHandlers.

+    - I also had to find a way to draw it on top, but all I had to do was to call the lighting function at the end.
+Objective 6 is over.

+    - I implemented the dijkstra algorithm.
+Thanks to the demo, it wasn't very hard.